-Black Mountain Ciderworks + Meadery only uses apples from nearby Hendersonville, North Carolina which produces 85% of all North Carolina apples.
-Specifically, we choose apples from Lyda Farms and the Blue Ridge Apple Growers Co-Op, which sources from all the orchards in the area.
-We also occasionally forage for wild apples and crab apples, and happily accept apple donations from fellow foragers.
+In our cidermaking process, we use apples from just over the mountain in Hendersonville, North Carolina which produces 85% of all North Carolina apples.
+Our apples often come from Granddad’s Apples, Lyda Farms and the Blue Ridge Apple Growers Co-Op, which sources from all the orchards in the area.
+We also occasionally forage for wild apples and crabapples (and happily accept apple donations from fellow foragers).

-Much is made of the importance of using cider apples when making cider.
-Cider apples are certain cultivars that have been identified as most appropriate for cidermaking due to their balance of sugar, acid, and tannin.
-These apples are often smaller and tarter than more readily grown and available table apples (such as Red Delicious), and can resemble crab apples.
-With fun names like Yarlington Mill and Ashton Brown Jersey, these are the kinds of apples Johnny Appleseed planted across America, and he planted these apples for cider rather than for eating.
-Before refrigeration, pesticides, pasteurization, and preservation additives were common, apples just didn’t keep that well, nor did their juice.
+When it comes to cidermaking, not all apples are created equal, and the best are called “cider apples,” which are certain cultivars that have the right balance of sugar, acid, and tannin.
+These apples are typically smaller and tarter than table apples, and often look like crabapples.
+With names like Yarlington Mill and Ashton Brown Jersey, these are the kinds of apples Johnny Appleseed planted across America, and he planted these apples for cider (the “hard” kind) rather than for eating.
+Before refrigeration, pesticides, pasteurization, and preservation additives were available, apples just didn’t keep that well, nor did their juice.
 However, if these apples were fermented into cider, the alcohol in the cider preserved the apples in a way that allowed for some of the vitamins and nutrients to still be consumed.
-In fact, when left to their own devices, apples and pressed juice will ferment naturally after a time due to the presence of wild yeast.
+In fact, when left to their own devices, apples and pressed juice will ferment naturally after a time due to the presence of wild yeast, which is everywhere.

-Sadly, many of these cider apple trees were tastelessly cut down during the dark time of Prohibition in the United States because those apples were deemed too tart or tannic for eating.
-Prohibition also marks the time when the word “cider” was misappropriated and used to signify what is really just cloud, non-alcoholic juice.
+Sadly, many of these cider apple trees were zealously chopped down during the dark time of Prohibition because those apples were deemed too tart or tannic for eating.
+Prohibition also marks the time when the word “cider” began to be misappropriated and used to for what is really just cloudy, non-alcoholic juice.
 Some cider apple trees survived, especially in New England, and many orchard keepers and cidermakers are now working to restore as many of these traditional apples as possible throughout the United States.
-In North Carolina, there aren’t many traditional cider apple available yet, though they are forthcoming.
-For our cider, we use as many heirloom varieties as possible and consider all the apples we use in our cider to be cider apples, whether traditionally named so or not.
-We find that the right balance of acid, sweetness, and tannin can be achieved with the apples that grow locally in North Carolina.
+In North Carolina, there aren’t many traditional cider apples available yet, though they are forthcoming.
+For our cider, we use as many heirloom varieties as possible and find that the right balance of acid, sweetness, and tannin can be achieved with the apples that grow locally.
 We chop, press, blend, and ferment from among the following apples varieties:

 CRAB: Crab apples trees are commonly treated as ornamental because the small, hard, very tart apples are not considered good for eating, though they can make a nice jelly.
 Many varieties are wild but these sharp red apples can add depth and interest when their juice is blended to make cider.